stephanschulz/spread-map/README.md

 Or just double-click `index.html` to open it.

 Features:
-- 🎨 Visual interface for setting dimensions
+- 🎨 Compact control panel on the left
+- 🖼️ **Large visual grid preview** - fills the main screen with colored universe layout
-- 📊 **Live preview** updates instantly as you type
+- 📊 Live updates - preview redraws instantly as you type
 - ⬇️ Direct Excel download generated in your browser
 - 🔧 Customize rows, columns, and universe layout
 - 🚀 **No server needed** - runs entirely in your browser
 - 💾 All processing happens locally
+- 📱 Responsive - adapts to window size

 ### Command Line